 How Buildings Learn

-Phase II will complete the transformation of the existing factory building complex that provides the main living quarters of the monastic community.
+Having completed Phase I of our building project in 2013, we are now making every effort to embark upon the second and final phase of our project as soon as possible.
 The core of this final phase is the complete rebuilding of the chapel that we have loved since the foundation of the Abbey in 1948.
-Unfortunately, the chapel is not strong enough to weather a renovation.
-It is beset by structural deterioration, poor ventilation, mold infestation, inadequate insulation and poor lighting.
-It does not have enough space to accommodate our growing community and must be entirely rebuilt.
+Unfortunately, it is not strong enough to weather a renovation.
+It is beset by structural deterioration, poor ventilation, mold infestation, inadequate insulation and poor lighting and it does not have enough space to accommodate our growing community.
+It must be entirely rebuilt.

-Phase II of New Horizons will also see the transformation of an existing dormitory into an urgently needed infirmary, as well as much needed improvements to living spaces for the nuns, workshops, offices and places where the community can meet with guests.
+Phase II of New Horizons will also see the transformation of an existing dormitory into an urgently needed infirmary, as well as much needed improvements to living spaces, workshops, offices and places where the community can meet with guests.
 All new construction will also offer a solution to our current energy issues.
 Our entire project is guided by sound principles of sustainability.

 All contributions to the Abbey of Regina Laudis (attention: New Horizons) are tax deductible as permitted by law.